Enrollment Guide

 Course Availability and Enrollment

-Any of the large many-section courses — including MATH 1106, 1110, 1120, 1910, 1920, 2210, 2220, 2930, and 2940 — may fill up briefly during pre-enrollment or the add period, especially on the first day for first-year students or sophomores.
+Any of the large many-section courses — including MATH 1106, 1110, 1120, 1910, 1920, 2210, 2220, 2930, and 2940 — may reach capacity during pre-enrollment or the add period, especially on the first day for first-year students or sophomores to enroll.
 If this happens, more spaces will be added to enable students to self-enroll on Student Center and meet their math requirements.
 Check back later in the day for openings.

 Time Conflict Policy